ULHPC/ulhpc-docs/docs/jobs/gnu-parallel.md

 ```

 - `{1}` is the program; `{2..}` expands to the remaining columns (its arguments).
-- `--colsep ' +'` treats runs of spaces or tabs as column separators.
+- `--colsep ' +'` (Column separator) The input will be treated as a table with regexp separating the columns.
+The n'th column can be accessed using {n} or {n.}.
+E.g. {3} is the 3rd column.

 if you want to pass each line as a full command use:
 ```bash